How To Snowmobile Northeastern Ontario Loops…

 Want to snowmobile Northeastern Ontario loops for your next snowmobile vacation?
 If you want more info about Ontario snowmobile tours in this region, check out another one of my Snowmobile Northeastern Ontario articles.

 In recent winters, Ontario has been all a-buzz with snow tours being promoted by the Ontario Federation of Snowmobile Clubs.
-Touted as a unique kind of rider experience, the snow tours integrate existing snowmobile trails into new branded rides that made it easier for those unfamiliar with an area to get around and have an enjoyable journey.
+Touted as a unique kind of rider experience, the Ontario snow tours integrate existing snowmobile trails into new branded rides.
+These loops make it easier for those unfamiliar with an area to get around and have an enjoyable journey.

-With four of these snow tours located in Northeastern Ontario, our crew decided to check them out during an eight-day Ontario snowmobile tour odyssey.
+Northeastern Ontario offers four of these snow tours.
+That’s why our crew decided to check them out during an eight-day Ontario snowmobile tour odyssey.
 So Dan Carty, Frank Crocco, Craig Irwin and Don Webb met Marsha and I at our staging hotel, the Waterfront Inn, New Liskeard.
-Our plan was to ride the first two snow tours, the Gold Rush Tour and the Abitibi Canyon Loop, ending up back in New Liskeard (part of the municipality called “Temiskaming Shores”).
+Our plan was to ride the first two snow tours, the Gold Rush Tour and the Abitibi Canyon Loop first.
+Then we end up back in New Liskeard (part of the municipality called “Temiskaming Shores”).

 Snowmobile Northeastern Ontario Loops – Gold Rush Tour

-Promoted as “The North’s #1 Self-Guided Tour”, the Gold Rush Tour has been in existence if not top of mind, since the 1990’s.
-Originally conceived as a tribute to the region’s gold mining heritage, the Gold Rush Tour has had its ups and downs, but is being re-vitalized as one of Northeastern Ontario’s multi-day loops.
+It’s promoted as “The North’s #1 Self-Guided Tour”.
+That’s because the Gold Rush Tour has been in existence if not top of mind, since the 1990’s.
+Originally conceived as a tribute to the region’s gold mining heritage, the Gold Rush Tour has had its ups and downs.
+But it is re-vitalized as one of Northeastern Ontario’s multi-day loops.

 2 to 4 days

 The Gold Rush Tour is a saddlebag ride along 710 kilometres of Trans Ontario Provincial (TOP) Trails.
-Many of its trails are on old logging or mining roads or utility corridors, which make for some mighty fine groomed riding.
-Snow coverage is usually abundant and typically, the Gold Rush Tour is available to ride from early January to the end of March.
+Many of its trails are on old logging or mining roads or utility corridors.
+These make for some mighty fine groomed riding.
+Snow coverage is usually abundant.
+And typically, the Gold Rush Tour makes itself available to ride from early January to the end of March.
 Depending on trail conditions and your riding preference, circumnavigating the Gold Rush Tour can take from two to four days.